ssrwpo/ssr/README.md

 createRouter({
   // Your MainApp as the top component rendered and injected in the HTML payload MainApp,
-  // Optionnal: An object containing your application reducers appReducers,
+  // Optional: An object containing your application reducers appReducers,
-  // Optionnal: An object containing the cursors required as data context appCursors,
+  // Optional: An object containing the cursors required as data context appCursors,
-  // Optionnal: A function that returns the content of your robots.txt robotsTxt,
+  // Optional: A function that returns the content of your robots.txt robotsTxt,
-  // Optionnal: A function that returns the content of your sitemaps.xml sitemapXml,
+  // Optional: A function that returns the content of your sitemaps.xml sitemapXml,
+  // Optional: An object with keys on URL with query parameters urlQueryParameters,
   // The server side router from react-router-4 ServerRouter, createServerRenderContext,